University of Houston student housing: University-operated housing

-In 2020, completion of the replacement for The Quadrangle (now simply known as 'The Quads') was completed and the new dorm opened - its features and amenities are similar to that of Cougar Place, featuring suite-styled living spaces with an almost identical layout (including four private bedrooms with modern/upgraded amenities compared to its predecessor).
+In 2020, completion of the replacement for The Quadrangle (now simply known as 'The Quad') was completed and the new dorm opened - its features and amenities are similar to that of Cougar Place, featuring suite-styled living spaces with an almost identical layout (including four private bedrooms with modern/upgraded amenities compared to its predecessor).
 It also features a large central-courtyard and is also right next to the Cougar Woods dining hall.
 It also features Townhouses that provide private, single bedrooms and community spaces (kitchen and living rooms) - however, these Townhouses are only available to those students who are a part of a Living Learning Community (LLC).

 Cougar Village I is a freshman/Honors College dorm which opened in August 2010.
 The dormitory features themed floors with kitchens and lounges, a tutoring center, computer labs, multi-purpose rooms, study areas, a convenience store, a laundry facility, and a fitness center.
 Cougar Village I is exclusive only to freshman and Honor College students.